SandraAng/Project-Sandra-Angelovska/README.md

-The project file include all the code for the project and the articles file is the dataset that I created by scrapign webpages
+The project file includes all the code for the project and the articles file is the dataset that I created by scraping webpages